 - How relevant is it?
 Remember, surveys offer an understanding about the performance of the offered services.
 Are the services valuable to the customer?
 Services like banking solutions, technical services, marketing require a deep understanding of the market so as to ensure continuity of services and to be on par with the competitors.
 This means that the surveys must focus on getting information concerning the services.
 Unnecessary information might irritate customers, and their responses might get affected.
 Make it a practice to design surveys that relate to the subject.

-- Understand customer needs Surveys present your concern towards consumer satisfaction, which is very necessary in any business.
+- Understand customer needs Surveys like voice of customer surveys present your concern towards consumer satisfaction, which is very necessary in any business.
 Focus on understanding customer pain points through the survey rather than asking organizational success questions and opinions of customers.
 A question like “Should our marketing team invest more on advertising?” be replaced by “How much have our advertisements affected you?”

 - Focus on building loyalty Surveys help companies to develop a record of its loyal and regular customers and thus formulate offers to serve them better.
 Focus on understanding customer preferences.
 Surveys can help analyse the pros and cons of the products and formulate better strategies towards problem-solving.